Growing Trees and Amoebas' Replications: Directions for future work

 As already mentioned in \cref{rem:confining-graphs}, we can extend the definition of confining trees to general graphs.
 This would naturally generalize the concept of totally confined amoebas.
 From our previous results \cite{gurvich2023avoidability} it follows that there exist amoebas which do not admit confining trees but can be confined by a general graph.
 For various amoebas, the confining graphs are cages: Petersen graph, Heawood graph, McGee graph, Tutte–Coxeter graph.
 The confinement of general amoebas might lead to interesting results about cages and other graphs having rich structure.

-\paragraph{Acknowledgements.} Authors are grateful to Prof. Martin Milani\v{c} for valuable discussions and observations.
+\paragraph{Acknowledgements.} The authors are grateful to Martin Milanič for valuable discussions and observations, Susan D. Cook for English proofreading, and to an anonymous reviewer for many helpful remarks.

 This research was partially prepared within the framework of the HSE University Basic Research Program.
 This work is supported in part by the Slovenian Research Agency (research program P1-0383 and research projects N1-0160, N1-0209, J1-3003, J1-4008 and J5-4596).
+The work of the third author was partially supported by State Assignment, theme no. FFNG-2024-0003.